ttuan/learning-cloud/uncategoried.md

-1. The Business plan offers access to a support API, but the Developer plan does not.
-2. Customers are responsible for managing the network configuration of EC2 instances.
-AWS is responsible for the physical network infrastructure.

 # Core AWS Service
 ## Cloud Computing and AWS
 The technology that lies at the core of all cloud operations is virtualization.
 Virtualization split to small units: Physical Server, Compute Resource, Storage, Hypervisor, VMs.